 Study breaks are healthy and should be taken a needed.
 Taking short breaks in between studying has even been proven to strengthen memorization.
 However, taking excessive or prolonged breaks can often serve as a window to procrastinate.
 Customizing a routine for how you take your breaks can be equally beneficial as your work regimen.
 Utilize the alarm system on your phone to set a time for breaks and their duration.
 If the likelihood of you going outside the time frame seems high, label your alarms with a motivational reminder as to why you need to finish and what you’ll gain from it.
 For example, if you’re halfway through an essay that’s 30% of your overall grade, you can label the alarm as “30 Percent” or “Almost to an A.”

 The finished product of an assignment can seem far away, and the feeling alone is often why we procrastinate.
 However, being able to turn in hard work is one of the most satisfying aspects of being a college student.
 Be sure to reward yourself routinely as you power through strenuous coursework.
 After completing an assignment, follow up with leisure activities like catching up on your favorite TV show or hanging out with friends.
 Knowing you have a treat in store for yourself after completing an assignment will lessen the need to procrastinate in the first place.

-Find more helpful study tips in our Majors and Academics section.
+You can find more helpful study tips and ways to make academics more enjoyable in our Majors and Academics section.